ganesh-codes404/ganesh-codes404/README.md

 Aspiring Software Developer | IT Student at CBIT,Hyderabad | Seeking Internships

 Welcome to my GitHub profile!
-I’m currently pursuing a degree in Information Technology at CBIT College, where I’m honing my skills in software development, problem-solving, and full-stack development.
+I’m currently pursuing my BE in Information Technology at CBIT College, where I’m honing my skills in software development, problem-solving, and full-stack development.

 🚀 About Me